Zenith302/sonic-sunrise/README.md

 # sonic-sunrise
 Sonic Sunrise is a 3D fangame made by I and my friends out of our love and passion for Sonic The Hedgehog.
+No hedgehogs were harmed in the making of this game.

 No copyright infringement is intended, and we obviously do not own Sonic The Hedgehog himself, or any part of his franchise.
-We have no affiliation with SEGA.
-This game should never be sold, and instead should be distributed for free.
+None of us are affiliated with SEGA or Sonic Team.
+Sonic Sunrise is a free game and should NOT be sold.
+If a copy of this game was sold to you, you've been scammed, and should seek a refund.